Megalomus tortricoides

 Megalomus tortricoides is a species of brown lacewing in the family Hemerobiidae.
 It was first described by Rambur in 1842.

 Distribution

 This species is widespread in central and southern Europe.
-It is not present in the United Kingdom.

 Habitat

 These lacewings almost exclusively inhabit broad-leaved trees, especially Crataegus, Prunus and Berberis, but they can also be found in xerothermic forest edges with pines.
 They are present from sea level to mountain level.

 Description

 Megalomus tortricoides can reach a body length of approximately 5–7 mm, with a wingspan of 16–21 mm.
 In Megalomus tortricoides the head and the body are glossy, black or brown black.
 Antennae are mostly dark brown.
 The membrane of the forewings is distinctly spotted, a recurrent vein is present and the radial sector shows at least five ribs.
 Forewings have two fully formed rows of transverse rows.